This project includes a Major Drainageway Plan (MDP) and Flood Hazard Area Delineation (FHAD) for three main watersheds.

 - The 1.1-square mile SPR Northern Tributary 7 Watershed

-The project sponsors are the Urban Drainage and Flood Control District (UDFCD), City of Thornton, City of Northglenn, and Adams County.
+The project sponsors are the Mile High Flood District (MHFD), City of Thornton, City of Northglenn, and Adams County.

 The sponsors hired Olsson to conduct the study.